vporton/coding_challenge/README.md

 My code ideally should be multithreaded or asynchronous to handle several GH/BB requests in parallel, but that would take too much time to implement.
-Otherwise it is near to be most efficient possible for a DRF project.
+Otherwise it is near to be most efficient possible for a DRF project (however see code comments).
 It could be improved a little by "summing" data from several requests at once rather than by pairs but that improvement would be minor.
+(It is minor, I note it only because I was specifically asked about efficiency.)

 In the output the keywords are sorted to make requests deterministic.
 This may also improve caching, what is however